 The sessions will run for one hour 45 minutes via Zoom.
 Each session will begin with a 15-20 minute presentation which will pick out a particular aspect of the dialogue, and then open up for a group exploration.
-We aim to limit the number of participants to around 10 (if there is a significantly greater demand than this we will repeat the session as required on Saturdays Aug 22nd & 29th, and September 5th).
+We aim to limit the number of participants to around 10 (if there is a significantly greater demand than this we will repeat the session as required on the Saturdays of 10th and 17th October).
 You are welcome to join us whether you have been a participant in previous Prometheus face to face events or are a newcomer and, of course, wherever you are in the world.

-There are no charges for participation: to register for a place please email email@example.com - let us know which of the days you would prefer.
+There are no charges for participation, but registration is required.
+To register for a place please email email@example.com - let us know which of the days you would prefer.